Or search by topic

 You may wish to use the GeoGebra applet below - move the dot to change the angle, and tick/untick the box to show/hide its measurement.

-Demonstrate the interactivity at Level 2 before setting the group off to work in pairs.
+Demonstrate the interactivity at Level 1 or 2 before setting the group off to work in pairs.
 The challenge is to score more than 50 points in 10 turns.

 Keep a record of the highest score on the board.
 How close to 100 points can any pair get?
 Can anyone get an average of more than 8 after more than 10 turns?
 These could be long-term challenges, with students taking a screenshot when they get their average above a certain target.

 Pairs could move on to Level 3 or 4 when appropriate.

 Which angles are easy to estimate?